-EASTWIND FILMS is a (501c3) corporation I use for pro bono and non-profit film work.
+EASTWIND FILMS, INC. is a 501(c)(3) corporation I use for pro bono and non-profit film work.
 These projects range from 30 seconds, to 26 minutes.
 Samples include:

 North Carolina State Employees Combined Campaign